EXPRESSCLUSTER/Milestone/Milestone Xprotect 2021 R1b Cluster Setup.md

 1. Select File and then Upload the Configuration File.
 1. Click OK, then Navigate back to Cluster WebUI and select Start Cluster.

-## If required can be add other Milestone Xprotect services as well e.g. Milestone XProtect Log Server, Milestone XProtect Mobile Server, and Milestone XProtect Recording Server.
+## If required other Milestone XProtect services can be added as well e.g. Milestone XProtect Log Server, Milestone XProtect Mobile Server, and Milestone XProtect Recording Server.

 #### Configure Milestone Database in Mirror drive
 1. Using SQL management studio: